 The Tauherenikau Valley is one of the classic valley trips in the Tararau Forest Park.
 There are a number of ways to experience this beautiful, peaceful valley with overnight tramps the most popular.
 For the fit tramper this can be done as a day trip, which I will share with you.

 Starting from the Waiohine Gorge Road end, the upper Tauherenikau Valley is accessed by the Cone Hut track and then you traverse the Tauherenikau Valley to Kaitoke.
 It’s a 21 kilometre trek and suited to a fit experienced tramper.
 If you’re an oversea hiker reading this, this walk isn’t on a well benched track like the great walks are.
-Instead it is on a tramping track which has rooty and muddy terrain.
+Instead it is on a tramping track which has rooty and muddy terrain, I recommend wearing a sturdy pair of hiking boots if you don’t already have them.
 The tracks are well marked and easy to follow, however travel is a little slow due to the uneven terrain.
 There are lots of creeks and streams to cross which are unbridged.
 Many of these are easy to cross and in most cases you probably won’t get your feet wet.
 The Tauherenikau River is crossed once and this is bridged.

 Anyone wishing to experience or get a taste of a New Zealand back country tramp, this is a good one to do.
 If you don’t have the fitness for the day trip, this could be done over 2 days.
 Allow 7 to 9 hours to complete this walk.